evhengst/Weather-APP/README.md

 # Weather App

-A fun with cool backgrounds photos form UnSplash.
+A fun app with cool backgrounds photos form UnSplash.

 I learnd how to use APIs in this project.